Fibromyalgia Questions, Comments and the Brain

 The brain—a new avenue to treating fibromyalgia?

 No real cure exists for fibromyalgia.
 There are however a few things that can help achieve significant improvements for those with fibromyalgia.
+Some people believe marijuana may help – this is why many states allow medical marijuana use for fibromyalgia.
 These include education, lifestyle changes, regular physical activity, and medications.
 A new and very promising approach is the brain.

 Noninvasive brain stimulation technologies, such as transcranial magnetic stimulation (TMS), transcranial direct-current stimulation (tDCS), and Direct Neurofeedback, show promise for treating certain types of pain.
 With only temporary effects, particularly for tDCS, they are not the panacea some were hoping for.
 The field is nonetheless an attractive alternative to invasive procedures and brain surgery for those with intractable pain.